Together in Electric Dreams: In the media

-Association with The Human League
+Association with the Human League

-Philip Oakey is the lead singer of the British synthpop band The Human League.
-"Together in Electric Dreams" is often erroneously credited as a Human League single.
-It was also released at the height of the band's international fame and success; because of this popularity the single has been included in the band's various Greatest Hits compilation albums.
+Philip Oakey is the lead singer of the British synthpop band the Human League.
+As "Together in Electric Dreams" was released at the height of the band's international fame and success, it is often erroneously credited as a Human League single.
+Its popularity has led to it being included in the band's various Greatest Hits compilation albums.

-Although the Human League have never recorded their own version, due to the song's popularity the band frequently play their own version when they perform live, often as an encore.
+Although the Human League has never recorded their own version, due to the song's popularity the band frequently play their own version when they perform live, often as an encore.
 The Human League version differs considerably from the Giorgio Moroder produced original in that it has a longer, more dramatic intro and female backing vocals by Susan Ann Sulley and Joanne Catherall, which are as prominent as Oakey's lead.

 Cover versions

 Together in Electric Dreams (EP)

 Together in Electric Dreams is an EP, released in the United Kingdom in November 2007.
 It was produced by Rob da Bank, and released by Sunday Best Recordings.

 The album features five very different interpretations of "Together in Electric Dreams".
 The only track not especially commissioned for the album was the version by Lali Puna, which had previously been released on the tribute album Reproductions: Songs of The Human League (2000).